 The scene where Asuka gets Mind Raped by an Angel with the Hallelujah chorus playing in the background.

-It is, to some extent, a sound alike of "Hey Jude", which is not exactly known for being a depressing song.
+It is, to some extent, a sound alike of The Beatles' "Hey Jude", which is not exactly known for being a depressing song.

 The first verse:

 I know, I know I've let you down I've been a fool to myself I thought that I could live for no one else And now Through all the hurt and pain It's time for me to respect The ones who love me more than anything So with sadness in my heart I feel the best thing I could do Is end it all and leave forever What's done is done, I feel so bad What once was happy, now is sad I'll never love again My world is ending